nbhupa3/Aviation-Accident-and-Traffic-Analysis/README.md

 ## Usage

-- **Filtering and Slicing**: Use the built-in filters and slicers to focus on specific time periods, airlines, routes, or other dimensions.
+- **Filtering and Slicing**: Use the built-in filters and slicers to focus on specific time periods.

 ### Photos